rydob2k/MovieLens/README.txt

 movielens-report-final-rydob2k.pdf - Final project report in Rmarkdown for submission and grading

 movielens-script-final-rydob2k.R - Final project script containing code for data import, wrangling, model generation and evaluation, and RMSE calculation of final model

-DRAFT REPORT

-Contains the intermediate files and scripts generated during writing of the final report